lonelyPotat0/java-spring-totp-jwt-mongodb/README.md

 {
   "username": "dom",
   "password": "123456",
-  "TOTP": "324321" // TOTP is optional, only require when 2fa is enabled }
+  "TOTP": "324321" // code from authenticator app, is optional, only require when 2fa is enabled }
 ```